aniskchaou/INTERVIEW_PREPARATION/qcm/android.md

  - **Services Components**
  - **Intent Objects**
  - **Activities**
+ - **Broadcast Receiver**
  - **Content Providers**  Components that enable users to access data within an app such as audio, video, images, contact information, etc.
  - **Others** App widgets and Processes and Threads

 ## What is Google Android SDK?
 What are the tools placed in android SDK?
+The **Android SDK** (software development kit) is a set of development tools used to develop applications for **Android** platform.
  - Android Emulator
- - DDMS – Dalvik Debug Monitoring Services
+ - DDMS – Dalvik Debug Monitoring Services (logcat, screen capture, incoming call)
- - AAPT – Android Asset Packaging tool
+ - AAPT – Android Asset Packaging tool (ability to deal with zip-compatible archives) -ADB - Android Debuging Bridge  (is used to communicate with the emulator instance)
- - ADB – Android debug bridge

 ## What is a Toast?
 Write its syntax.